XuanRen4470/SPPL/README.md

 │   |                                     # - Required to obtain initial predictions
 │   └── ...
 │
-├── model/                         # Target models for training & prediction
+├── model/                         # Target models for training & prediction.
+You need to download the models on your own.
 │
 ├── output_record/output              # Not sure if useful, but leave it here │